Cruel World: Plot

-Cathy Anderson, the former star of a reality show similar to The Bachelor, is now married and living with her husband in the house where the show took place.
+Catherine Anderson, the former star of a reality show similar to The Bachelor called Lover's Lane, is now married and living with her husband Daniel in the house where the show took place.
 The house still has several secret rooms and passages, as well as a host of cameras all over the estate.

 Philip Markham, who was a contestant on the show, comes to the home for a visit.
-Cathy is initially put off by his odd behavior, and feels more and more uncomfortable as Philip reminisces about the show.
-Philip tells Cathy he has sent out applications to colleges all over the country for his own reality show, which will take place in Cathy's house.
-Philip then murders Cathy and her husband.
+Catherine is initially put off by his odd behavior, and feels more and more uncomfortable as Philip reminisces about the show.
+Philip tells Catherine he has sent out applications to colleges all over the country for his own reality show, which will take place in Catherine's house.
+Philip then murders Catherine and Daniel.

-Later, the contestants—four men and five women—arrive.
+Later, the contestants—four men and five women—arrive as they receive a text stating "Please Leave Your Cell Phones By The Door".
 Philip reveals to them that after the first night he will not feed them.
 They go through different challenges, including locking themselves in coffins and trying to find the key inside.
 The challenges are more excessive than most reality show challenges, and often try to instill great fear into the contestants.

-Initially, contestants are voted off the show; however, as the game goes on, they realize what is going on and start trying to escape.
-In either case, they are killed either by Philip or his assistant, his brother Claude.
+Initially, contestants are voted off the show.
+However, as the game goes on, they realize what is going on and start trying to escape.
+In either case, they are killed either by Philip or his brother Claude.
 Gradually all the contestants are eliminated except Jenny, on whom Claude has a crush.

 After Jenny wins, she is taken back to the house and guarded by Claude.
 Knowing that Claude likes her, Jenny begins flirting with him, telling him that she loves him and kissing him.
 Claude lets her go, but Philip finds out and captures Jenny before she can escape.
 Jennifer's attempted escape attracts the attention of the police; Philip kills one, then escapes himself, telling Claude to stay.
 As Philip escapes, police enter the house and arrest Claude.

-The final scene shows Jenny and a friend walking into a monorail when a message appears on her cell phone: "Please Leave Your Cell Phones By The Door".
-Philip appears on her phone and a hand grabs her by her shoulder, ending the film.
+One year later, a reporter and her camera operator try to do a story on what Philip did in the house in question.
+They receive a message stating "Please Leave Your Cell Phones By The Door".
+This causes them to flee.
+Jenny and a friend walking into a monorail when a message appears on her cell phone stating "Please Leave Your Cell Phones By The Door" followed by Philip appearing on her phone.
+Jenny looks around to see if Philip is around.
+A hand grabs her by her shoulder as the monorail descends down the mountain.